 - Emma Beddoes - PSA World career ranking high of #11, Commonwealth bronze medallist (Glasgow 2014)

 Top achievements: Reaching the Top 5 in the England Squash rankings and representing Yorkshire numerous times at number 1

 "The University of Nottingham was always my first choice due to the great squash programme, nice campus and a geography course that suited me."

-Squash background: Current Welsh senior international and player on the PSA World Tour
+Squash background: Former Harvard University Squash player & current professional player on the PSA World Tour

 Top achievements: As of August 2021, ranked 74th in the PSA World Rankings.
 British National Championships Runner Up & Squash on Fire Runner Up in 2021.

 "My first year playing with UoN squash has completely exceeded my expectations.
 Given that i am a masters student and therefore a bit older than the majority of the group, I was worried that I would feel slightly ostracised from the team, but this couldn’t have been less true!